Fast read

 If you have ever been sunburnt on an overcast day, you would know that it takes more than just a few clouds for the sun to have no effect.
 However, clouds can filter out how bright the sun is to the naked eye, as well as how hot it can get.
 This means that if you have a solar hot water system and it is a cloudy day, the ability of the system to generate hot water is reduced.

-On cloudy days, the solar hot water system will not work as efficiently due to decreased sunlight.
+On cloudy days, the solar hot water system will not work as efficiently because of decreased sunlight.
 Here’s a detailed technical explanation of what happens:

-- Heat transfer fluid: If you live in an area prone to frost, your solar hot water system will not use water in the collectors but an antifreeze mixture and circulate through the system.
-The fluid goes through a heat exchanger to transfer the heat to the water, which then goes into the collection tank.
+3. Heat transfer fluid: If you live in an area prone to frost, your solar hot water system will not use water in the collectors but an antifreeze mixture and circulate through the system.
+The fluid enters a heat exchanger to transfer the heat to the water, which then enters the collection tank.
 On a cloudy day, the reduced energy available means the glycol fluid won’t get as hot, so it won’t transfer as much heat into the water.

-- A quality storage tank: If your system has a well-insulated hot water storage tank, it may still get hot water from the energy collected on the day and from the previous sunny days.
-The storage tank acts like a battery for heat, holding onto it until it’s needed.
+4. A quality storage tank: A well-insulated hot water storage tank allows your system to retain heat collected not only from the current day but also from previous sunny days.
+This storage tank effectively functions as a heat battery, preserving warmth until required.
 However, long periods of cloudy weather could eventually mean you run out of water, but there is a solution.

 Is there a hot water booster

-- Hot water booster in the tank: Many solar hot water systems include an electric booster element that acts like a backup heating system.
+1. Hot water booster in the tank: Many solar hot water heating systems include an electric booster element that acts like a backup heating system.
 There used to also be gas boosters available, but they are becoming less and less, as gas is a fossil fuel.
-That uses electricity or gas.
-If the solar collectors are not providing enough energy due to cloudy weather, this backup system can kick in to ensure that the water is heated to the desired temperature.
-This will ensure that hot water is still available but may lead to higher utility costs if the backup system is used frequently.
+If cloudy weather reduces the energy from solar collectors, the backup system can activate to heat water to the desired temperature.

 Your backup will save the day

 Therefore, the answer to the question is that they do operate on overcast days.
 However, on gloomy days, they might not always use solar energy to heat the water.
-Because these systems always have a backup, you shouldn’t worry about whether you’ll have hot water when you get one of them.
 Additionally, your hot water system can still use solar energy to produce some hot water on overcast days, even if the amount might be less.